 Let’s begin by taking a look at the story map before we dive into the character journey.

 There are at least three turning points in a traditional story: a catalyst, midpoint, and climax.
 I knew these terms for years before I learned that each was a turning point.
-Frankly, it was hugely helpful to stop thinking of them as unique moments and instead see them as steps on the same stairs leading the main character onward.
+Frankly, it was hugely helpful to stop thinking of them as unique moments and instead see them as steps on the same stairs leading the main character toward the resolution of the story.

 Turning point #1 — the catalyst